JohannesWiesner/workshop_cimh/_sources/outline/setup.md

 **Docker**

-[Download the installation file](https://docs.docker.com/desktop/install/windows-install/#install-docker-desktop-on-windows) and then follow [these instructions](https://docs.docker.com/desktop/install/windows-install/#install-docker-desktop-on-windows) to install Docker Desktop on your machine.
-After installing Docker Desktop, start it and leave it running while proceeding with the next steps.
+Download the installation file and then follow [these instructions](https://docs.docker.com/desktop/install/windows-install/#install-docker-desktop-on-windows) to install Docker Desktop on your machine.
+The download button can be found at the top of the page.
+After installing Docker Desktop, please start it and leave it running while proceeding with the next steps.

 ```